Skip to content

 1 / 1

-The company has Mill List Grievance Addendum which includes date, issue and status, alleged issue, progress.
+[Externally verified] The company has a grievance tracker which includes the date, issue, status, alleged issue, and progress of grievances.

 Media monitor: AAK AB